gwiazdorrr/EventBetter/README.md

 # EventBetter
 A Unity messaging/event system for the lazy.
-No interfaces to implement, no base types to derive from, no initialization, no message codes, no OnEnable/OnDisable shenanigans, no hanging references, one source file.
+No interfaces to implement, no base types to derive from, no initialization, no message codes, no OnEnable/OnDisable shenanigans, no memory leaks, no casting, one source file.

 # TL;DR:
 Copy [EventBetter.cs](Assets/Plugins/EventBetter/EventBetter.cs) to your project.
 The API you need to know is `EventBetter.Listen` and `EventBetter.Raise`.
 Done!
 Example:

 ```
+class TextMessage
+{
-class PrintMessage { public string text; }
+    public string text;
+}

 class Producer : MonoBehaviour
 {
-    void Start()
+    void Update()
     {
-        EventBetter.Raise(new PrintMessage() { text = "Hello World!" });
+        EventBetter.Raise(new TextMessage() { text = "Hello World!" });
     }
 }

-class Consumer : MonoBehaviour
+class ConsumerSimple : MonoBehaviour
 {
     void Awake()
     {
-        EventBetter.Listen(this, (PrintMessage msg) => Debug.Log(msg.text, this), onlyOnce: true);
+        EventBetter.Listen(this, (TextMessage msg) => Debug.Log(msg.text, this));
     }
 }
 ```

 # More examples

-Maybe you like async/await?
+Maybe you like async/await more?

 ```
-class AsyncConsumer : MonoBehaviour
+class ConsumerAsync : MonoBehaviour
 {
     async void Awake()
     {
-        var msg = await EventBetter.ListenAsync<PrintMessage>();
+        var msg = await EventBetter.ListenAsync<TextMessage>();
         Debug.Log(msg.text, this);
     }
 }